yactouat-reboot/serfa-gcp-tp3/README.md

 ... even if we follow the docs, we don't seem to be able to communicate with our Firebase instance, that's a shame, moving to another technology since the goal of selecting Firebase was to go faster.

 What we keep from this experience is the Javascript bundling code and our development environment.

+### chosing a SQL database

+We select the default choice because of its popularity and its ease of use: PostgreSQL.

+We need 2 more components:

+- a web API
+- a database

+Let's start with the web API.